ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-1.0-is-live-on-mainnet.md

 +++
 banner = ""
+categories = [ "Development updates" ]
-categories = ["Development updates"] date = 2021-06-20T22:00:00Z
+date = 2021-06-20T22:00:00.000Z
+description = """
-description = "It’s official!
-The Swarm team is proud to announce that the Swarm mainnet has launched.\nBee 1.0 has been released and is running on mainnet.
+It’s official!
+The Swarm team is proud to announce that the Swarm mainnet has launched.
+Bee 1.0 has been released and is running on mainnet.
 This means everybody can now join in creating the Swarm mainnet network.
-This is a historical moment in the history of Swarm." references_and_footnotes = [] title = "Swarm 1.0 is live on mainnet"
+This is a historical moment in the history of Swarm.""" references_and_footnotes = [ ] title = "Swarm 1.0 is live on mainnet"
+_template = "post"
 +++

 It’s official!
 The Swarm team is proud to announce that the Swarm mainnet has launched.